critesjosh/ZKP-Languages/README.md

 - [ ] Add more details to the languages table.
 - [ ] Analyze issues of top 5 repositories for each language.
 - [ ] Manually clean the `.csv` files.
 - [ ] Add more conclusions to the results.
+- [ ] Conduct a historical analysis: e.g., comparing number of zkVM repositories to Circom repositories over the years.